-We have activated the IP anonymisation function on the website.
-This means that your IP address will be shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area before it is transmitted to the USA.
-The full IP address is transferred to a Google server in the USA and abbreviated there in exceptional cases only.
-On our behalf, Google will use this information to evaluate the use of the website by all website visitors, to compile reports on website activities and to provide other services related to website and internet use to us as the website operator.
+We have activated the IP anonymisation function on this website.
+This means that your IP address is shortened by Google within member states of the European Union or in other contracting states to the Agreement on the European Economic Area before being transmitted to the USA.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
 The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

 Google Tag Manager

 Google Tag Manager is a programme with which we can manage so-called website tags via a surface (and thus integrate e.g. Google Analytics and other Google marketing services into our online offer).
 The tool 'Google Tag Manager' itself is a cookie-free domain and does not collect any personal data.
 When you visit our website, however, provided you have given us your consent on the cookie notice banner, your IP address will be transmitted to Google as a prerequisite for the technical process.

 With regard to the processing of users' personal data, reference is made to the following information about Google services.
 Google Tag Manager usage guidelines: www.google.com/intl/de/tagmanager/use-policy.html

 You grant us the necessary consent pursuant to Art.
 6 (1 a) GDPR via the consent given on the cookie notice banner.

 You can revoke your consent at any time with effect for the future by clicking on the blue round fingerprint symbol "Cookie Settings" on the bottom left of our pages or by making a corresponding declaration to us, Peter Kölln GmbH & Co.
 KGaA, Elmshorn.